shopgate/retail-red-docs/markdown/guides/integrations/webhook/available-webhooks.md

 ### importCompleted

-Triggers when an import reached its endstate (either succeeded or failed).
+Triggers when an import reached its end state (either succeeded or failed).

 ```json
 {